edgedb/edgedb-rust/edgedb-tokio/src/tutorial.md

 # Getting started (project template repo)

-If you just want a working repo to clone to get started, [go here](https://github.com/Dhghomon/edgedb_rust_client_examples) and then open up a command line and type:
+If you just want a working repo to clone to get started, [go here](https://github.com/Dhghomon/edgedb_rust_client_examples), type `edgedb project init` to start an EdgeDB project and then `cargo run` to run the samples.

-* `edgedb project init`
-* `edgedb migration create`
-* `edgedb migrate`
-* `cargo run`

 This tutorial is essentially a more detailed version of the main.rs file inside that repo.
-It also uses the same schema as that in the EdgeDB [tutorial](https://www.edgedb.com/tutorial).
+It also uses the same schema as that in the EdgeDB [tutorial](https://www.edgedb.com/tutorial), plus a few extra types on top.

 # Getting started (detailed)